zhiqian93/computer-vision/README.md

     to get depth data but unsure, search more of it tomorrow

     test depth.py able to export depth data into numpy array

+12 March:

+    Door Open done
+    Track HH needs to define rectangle shape of HH disp Dr and Nurse Skeleton need to differentiate from initial location Collision of bounding box haven't started